A snapshot of some of our current activities.

-SecDev’s research mapping and valuating Ukraine’s mineral resources seized by Russia was featured in the Washington Post, BBC, Financial Times, Foreign Policy and Globe and Mail.
-This initiative is a component of a broader emphasis on globally mapping critical minerals and rare earth resources.
+SecDev’s research mapping and quantifying Ukraine’s mineral resources seized by Russia was featured in the Washington Post, BBC, Financial Times, Foreign Policy and Globe and Mail.
+SecDev is also undertaking a global assessment of critical minerals and rare earth elements.

 SecDev, along with its sister organization, SecDev Foundation, pioneered the Digital Response initiative, an ambitious venture with the objective of identifying and mitigating digital threats within conflict regions.
-In 2021-2022, SecDev Was awarded a start-up grant by Global Affair Canada, Grand Challenges Canada, and, the Humanitarian Grand Challenge to pursue work in Yemen.
+In 2021-2022, SecDev was awarded a start-up grant by Global Affairs Canada, Grand Challenges Canada and the Humanitarian Grand Challenge to pursue work in Yemen.

 Decision-makers, investors, and entrepreneurs are in a unique position to reshape the way urban infrastructure is designed and operated, with a focus on distributed density, smart building design, and circular and nature-based solutions.
-Secdev works with a range of partners on issues of urban resilience including the World Economic Forum, MIT and the cities of Los Angeles, Barcelona, Bristol, Los Angeles, Chicago and Ottawa.
+SecDev works with a range of partners on issues of urban resilience including the World Economic Forum, MIT and the cities of Amsterdam, Bristol, Chicago, Los Angeles, Ottawa and Port-at-Prince.

 SecDev is the trusted partner of international organizations, national and city governments, as well as Global 50 and Fortune 100 companies.